JibbSmart/JoyShockLibrary/README.md

 **void JslPauseContinuousCalibration(int deviceId)** - Stop collecting gyro data, but don't delete it.

+**void JslSetAutomaticCalibration(int deviceId, bool enabled)** - Enable to have gyro automatically recalibrated when the controller is at rest or held very still.
+Disable to return to manual calibration using the above functions.

 **void JslGetCalibrationOffset(int deviceId, float& xOffset, float& yOffset, float& zOffset)** - Get the calibrated offset value for the given device's gyro.
 You don't have to use it; all gyro output for this device is already being offset by this vector before leaving JoyShockLibrary.

 **void JslSetCalibrationOffset(int deviceId, float xOffset, float yOffset, float zOffset)** - Manually set the calibrated offset value for the given device's gyro.